Men's magazines: an A to Z

 Razzle manRitz Publishing Co.
 1932-1957?

-Razzle started out as a large format magazine (9in x 12in).
+Razzle magazine started out with a large format (9in x 12in).
 However, it relaunched itself as a pocket title in 1935.
 The company changed its name to 'Ritz Publishing Co (1935)'.
 The cover price jumped from 6d to 1/-.
 This may have been a reaction to the imminent launch of Men Only.
 Unlike most magazines, Razzle in its smaller incarnation carried no advertising, relying on its cover price alone for income.
-The above image of a Razzle gent about to drink from a champagne glass containing a scanttily-clad woman was used on the inside cover of issue 6 (1948) and later migrated to the front cover.
+The above image of a Razzle gent about to drink from a champagne glass containing a scantily-clad woman was used on the inside cover of issue 6 (1948) and later migrated to the front cover.

 As a pocket magazine, it published 'the brightest cartoons of them all' and introduced a fold-out colour centre spread of a 'dream girl' by George Davies.
 Most of each issue of Razzle was devoted to cartoons with two or three topless photographs.
 Colour was used on the cover and on the centre spread.
 An article in issue 16 said the office cat was called Cleavage.